FAQ - Compliance Procedure / Complaints

 The Compliance Manager/Officer perform an administrative function by facilitating the process as this relates to the formal lodgement of a complaint.
 The VCA Constitution, Rules & Regulations can be viewed via our website here.

-The Compliance Department ensures that matters are progressed through the approved system for dealing with complaint matters, ensuring that all parties are afforded an opportunity to be heard.
+The Compliance Department provides the medium through which matters are progressed in accordance with Dogs Victoria Rules/Regulations, ensuring that all parties are afforded an opportunity to be heard.

-Does Dogs Victoria provide a legal/legal advisory service?
+Does Dogs Victoria provide a legal advisory service?

 No. Should you be seeking legal advice, it will be necessary to contact legal aid or a solicitor.